 Features & Facts

-The key to effectively improving your pitch is in the accuracy of the data
+The key to effectively improving your pitch or hit is in the accuracy of the data

 Yakkertech uses vision imaging technology to provide uncompromising ball kinematics for the purpose of analysis and iterative performance enhancement for pitchers.